Yes, it is possible to slow down aging.

-- Shy away from sugary foods, like soda drinks, sweets, candy, cake, pastries, doughnuts, cookies, candy bars, and chocolates.
-Be also weary of seemingly healthy products which contain lots of sugar, like low-fat yogurt, vitamin waters, sport drinks, health drinks (e.g. flavored green tea), granola and health bars, ketchup, fruit juices, breakfast cereals, salad dressings, and vegetable milks (choose the low-sugar varieties).
+- Shy away from sugary foods, like sodas, sweets, candy, cake, pastries, doughnuts, cookies, candy bars, and chocolates.
+Be also wary of seemingly healthy products that contain lots of sugar, like low-fat yogurt, vitamin waters, sports drinks, health drinks (e.g., flavored green tea), granola and health bars, ketchup, fruit juices, breakfast cereals, salad dressings, and vegetable milks (choose the low-sugar varieties).

 - Don’t drink milk.
-Milk accelerates aging in many ways, as we will explain in future blog posts (for example, milk stimulates pro-aging mechanisms and pathways, like mTOR, IGF, insulin and contains substances like galactose, which researchers actually use to accelerate aging in animals for studying the aging process).
+Milk accelerates aging in many ways, as we will explain in future blog posts (for example, milk stimulates pro-aging mechanisms and pathways, such as mTOR, IGF, and insulin and contains substances like galactose, which researchers actually use to accelerate aging in animals for studying the aging process).